Glossary of Italian gold-ground painting

 A thin solution of rabbit- or calf-skin glue, applied warm to the panel before gessoing to seal the wood grain and prevent the gesso from cracking.
 See also: Glue Size.

-Stilted Arch — Arch.
+Stilted Arch — Tech.

 An arch whose spring-point is raised above the impost, producing a taller, narrower profile than a regular semicircular arch.
 Stilted arches appear frequently in the Gothic frame elements of Florentine and Sienese polyptychs.